charliehuge/PulseSequencer/README.md

 - Submit bugs and feature requests via the issue tracker.
 This will help me know what people want to see, and prioritize those things.
 - If you're a coder, fork the repo and submit pull requests for features and bug fixes.
 This gets a lot better if I have help.
 - Let me know how you're using it.
 Seeing your work inspires me to keep going further, and often gives me ideas for new features.
-- If you can, consider [becoming a patron](https://www.patreon.com/derelictcomputer)!
 - If you're a dev studio that wants a novel interactive music solution, [hire me](http://charliehuge.tumblr.com/consulting)!